kfinley/ContinuousMigrations/sample/README.md

 ### Requirements

 - Docker
-- VSDbg
+- VSDbg (optional)

-  The Docker application expects VSDbg to be installed in the root of the EF Continusous Migrations project.
-It can be downloaded using the following command:
+  To reduce build time you can download VSDbg and mount the folder as a volume in the Web container.
+Edit the Web/Dockerfile and docker-compose.debug.yml files for this.
+The VSDbdg version used for the Docker container can be downloaded using the following command:

-  `curl -sSL https://aka.ms/getvsdbgsh | /bin/sh /dev/stdin -v latest -l /vsdbg`
+  `curl -sSL https://aka.ms/getvsdbgsh | bash /dev/stdin -v latest -l ~/vsdbg-linux-64 -r linux-64`

-  Optionally VSDbg can be installed in the applicaiton Docker image.
-See the Web/Dockerfile for more details.

 ### Running the application